influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

   grok_timezone = "Canada/Eastern"
 ```

-The Telegraf grok parser uses a slightly modified version of logstash "grok"
+The grok parser uses a slightly modified version of logstash "grok"
-patterns, with the format
+patterns, with the format:

 ```
 %{<capture_syntax>[:<semantic_name>][:<modifier>]}